FraserHamilton/git-timelapse/README.md

 Currently git-timelapse only works for basic web pages or simple react apps.
 I intend to expand it further to offer some sort of support for more complex applications but there's some issues I'd need to address such as changes to the projects back-end or database schema.

+Also coming soon will be the ability to ditch commits that look similiar and are succesive.

 ## Usage

 ```sh